drneverend/vimrc/README.md

-# vimrc
 my vim settings. for personal usage only.

-usage:
+If you are running on Windows, it is recommended to run the below commands in git bash.

+Usage:
-0. get vundle: git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
+0. Get vundle: git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim
-1. git clone this repo
+1. Git clone this repo
-2. move it to ~/.vim_runtime
+2. Move it to ~/.vim_runtime
 3. cd ~/.vim_runtime
-4. chmod u+x install_mac.sh
+4. chmod u+x install_mac.sh (of if install_win.sh if you are running on windows)
 5. ./install_mac.sh
-6. that's it.
+6. That's it.